Training and Curriculum

 The program is divided into rotations among the 3 principal teaching hospitals, Stanford Hospital and Clinics (SHC), The Veterans Affairs Palo Alto Health Care System (VAPAHCS) and the Santa Clara Valley Medical Center (SCVMC).
 Weekly Nephrology clinics (9 in all) are held at each of the hospitals, and 3 transplant Nephrology clinics are held each week at Stanford.
 In addition, the fellow is responsible for supervising and teaching (under close supervision by a faculty member) Stanford medical residents and medical students.

-A new feature of the program is a one week "intersession" to improve the education we provide fellows in the first, clinical year.
+We offer a one week "intersession" to improve the education we provide fellows in the first, clinical year.
 During this week, first year fellows will be excused from clinical duties to attend teaching sessions with division faculty.
 A schedule of informal morning and afternoon didactic presentations together with assigned reading and group review of selected cases and problems is designed to help new fellows understand material (such as use of urea kinetics for dialysis prescription, acid balance in clinical medicine, and the basic statistics used in clinical reports) which is hard to pick up in busy hospital practice.

 - Protected time for research endeavors and formal graduate study